Kelly Ziegenbein – Middle School Mathematicstgroup2022-06-27T11:29:41-07:00

 She has an Oregon State Professional Teaching License with endorsements in English to Speakers of Other Languages (ESOL) and elementary mathematics.
 She is also licensed through ACSI (Association of Christian Schools International).

-Kelly’s two Golden Retrievers, Murphy and Mollie, keep her active.
-She also enjoys drawing, coloring and being creative.
+Kelly’s two dogs, Marley and Mollie, keep her active.
+She also enjoys drawing, coloring, and being creative.
 Dinnertime often means Mexican food.
 One of her favorite places is the old ghost town of Bodie, California.

 “I love City First Christian Academy’s community feel, and I enjoy working with an amazing group of people who share my love of learning and teaching students.”